alxdavids/draft-privacy-pass/draft-privacy-pass.md

 - PRF: Pseudorandom function
 - VOPRF: Verifiable oblivious PRF {{OPRF}}
-- Server: A service that provides access to a certain resource (sometimes denoted S)
+- Server: A service that provides access to a certain resource (typically denoted S)
-- Client: An entity that seeks to authenticate to a server (sometimes denoted C)
+- Client: An entity that seeks authorization from a server (typically denoted C)
+- Key: Server VOPRF key
+- Commitment: Corresponding public key to server's VOPRF key.

 ## Preliminaries

 Throughout this draft, let D be some object corresponding to an opaque data type (such as a group element).
-We write bytes(D) to denote the encoding of this data type as raw bytes.
+We write bytes(D) to denote the encoding of this data type as raw bytes (octet strings).
 We assume that such objects can also be interpreted as Buffer objects, with each internal slot in the buffer set to the value of the one of the bytes.
 For two objects x and y, we denote the concatenation of the bytes of these objects by (bytes(x) .. bytes(y)).
 We assume that all bytes are first base64-encoded before they are sent as part of a protocol message.

 We use the notation `[ Ti ]` to indicate an array of objects T1, ... , TQ where the size of the array is Q, and the size of Q is implicit from context.

+### Elliptic curve points

+When encoding elliptic curve points into existing data structures or into protocol messages, we assume that the curve points are first encoded into bytes.
+We allow both uncompressed and compressed encodings, as long as the client and server are aligned on the encodings that they used.
+Compressed encodings provide storage and communication benefits but are slightly more expensive to decode.

+### Protocol messages

+Protocol messages can either be encoded in raw byte format, as base64-encoded string objects, or as JSON objects where all strings are represented in base64-encoded format.

 ## Layout

 - {{overview}}: A generic overview of the Privacy Pass protocol based on VOPRFs.
 - {{registry}}: Describes the format of trusted registries that are used for holding public key commitments for each of the Privacy Pass issuers.
+- {{configurations}}: Details different configurations for using the Privacy Pass protocol.
 - {{privacy}}: Privacy considerations and recommendations arising from the usage of the Privacy Pass protocol.
 - {{security}}: Additional security considerations to prevent abuse of the protocol from a malicious client.
-- {{encoding}}: Valid data encodings for all objects that are in transit during the protocol.
+- {{params}}: A summary of recommended parameter settings for ensuring privacy and security features of the protocol.

 ## Requirements